The Effective Inventory Management Workshop

 - Identify and analyze possible unusual sales or usage.

 - Recognize the specific components necessary to develop a meaningful forecast of future demand for each stocked product.
-During this segment, we look at several popular methods of forecasting to determine the “best” method for your inventory.
+During this segment, we will look at several popular methods of forecasting to determine the “best” method for your inventory.

 - Measure and improve forecast accuracy.

-- Decide whether it is better to buy from a vendor, transfer from a central warehouse, or assemble a product in-house.
+- Decide whether is it better to buy from a vendor, transfer from a central warehouse or assemble a product in house.

 - State the effect that longer and shorter lead times have on your total inventory investment and the service you provide your customers.

-- Decide on the “right” amount of safety stock or reserve inventory for each item to balance customer service and profitability, as well as several methods for determining this quantity.
+- Decide on the “right” amount of safety stock or reserve inventory for each item to balance customer service and profitability as well as several methods for determining this quantity.

-- Determine how often you should issue replenishment orders for each source of supply (especially when vendors offer different terms for different-sized orders or you have to decide between several vendors).
+- Determine how often you should issue replenishment orders for each source of supply (especially when vendors offer different terms for different sized orders or you have to decide between several vendors)

 - Identify the best replenishment parameters and reorder quantity for each stocked item.

-- Determine the optimal inventory for each product (expressed as an average monetary amount and number of days’ supply) compared to your current inventory.
+- Determine optimal inventory for each product (expressed as an average monetary amount and number of days’ supply) compared to your current inventory.

 - Identify how much excess inventory your suppliers are forcing you to carry.

-- Determine when it is in your best interest to take advantage of special discounts, payment terms, or other incentives.
+- Determine when it is in your best interest to take advantage of special discounts, payment terms or other incentives.